nots1dd/Litemus/README.md

 # LiteMus - Light Music Player

-A fast and interactive music player built with SFML, ncurses, and nlohmann json libraries in C++.
+A fast and interactive console music player written in C++ for UNIX Systems.

 ## Features